Fortline89/ELK-project/README.md

 - In order to check that the ELK server is running?
 Go to this URL http://[ELK-VM-PUBLIC-IP]:5601/app/Kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc. ssh azdmin@JumpBox(PublicIP) sudo docker container list -a to find your ansible container. sudo docker start container (name of the container: “gallant_jackson”)
+Provide the specific commands the user will need to run to download the playbook, update the files, etc. ssh azdmin@JumpBox(PublicIP) sudo docker container list -a to find your ansible container. sudo docker start container (name of the container: “gallant_jackson”)